 Despite the significant progress made in the theoretical understanding of the Casimir effect~\cite{barash1975electromagnetic,mahanty1976dispersion,parsegian2005van,bordag2001new}, there are still some unresolved issues that need to be addressed.

 One of the unresolved problems in the theory of the Casimir effect is the Casimir force in the presence of mobile charged particles (ions) between flat perfectly conductive walls.
-In the early works~\cite{barouch1973interdependence, gorelkin1973calculation, barnes1975statistical, ninham1997ion} it was assumed that electromagnetic field fluctuations responsible for the attractive Casimir force can be treated separately from the pure image effects of the metallic slabs on the electrolyte ions.
+In early theoretical studies~\cite{barouch1973interdependence, gorelkin1973calculation, barnes1975statistical, ninham1997ion} it was assumed that electromagnetic field fluctuations responsible for the attractive Casimir force could be treated separately from the pure image effects of the metallic slabs, which influence the behavior of the electrolyte ions.
 This assumption was referred to as the "separation hypothesis" ~\cite{jancovici2004screening}.
-Following the separation hypothesis, the two long-range forces cancel each other out exactly~\cite{gorelkin1973calculation, barnes1975statistical, ninham1997ion}.
+Following the separation hypothesis, two long-range forces cancel each other out exactly~\cite{gorelkin1973calculation, barnes1975statistical, ninham1997ion}.
 This canceling could be referred to as the "Casimir screening effect"~\cite{jancovici2005casimir}.
 Despite the plausibility of this hypothesis, it has not been confirmed by the fundamental principles of quantum electrodynamics.

 We would like to emphasize that the screening of the Casimir force caused by the presence of ions in the space between metal walls is different from the screening related to the presence of mass within the quanta of the vector field within the framework of the Proca model~\cite{barton1984casimir,barton1985casimir,teo2010casimir}.
 Unlike 'ionic screening', 'mass screening', which is essentially a quantum effect, occurs for all terms in the Casimir force expansion in the Matsubara modes~\cite{barton1984casimir}.